by Joe Jamieson

 Bhattu, Inderpreet

 I had always wanted to do something within the sciences.
-There are no medics or dentists within my family, so it was a bit out of the blue.
+My family has no medics or dentists, so it was a bit out of the blue.

 Dentists worked with their hands, and it was surprisingly creative.
 I saw it as an art form mixed with biology.

-But the main draw for me was making a positive impact in someone’s life.
+But the main draw for me was positively impacting someone’s life.
 That ‘wow’ factor patients have when they see their improved smile for the first time.
-I remember as a teenager my teeth were quite crooked.
-I was quite self-conscious, and I never smiled in photos.
+I remember, as a teenager, my teeth were quite crooked.
+I was pretty self-conscious, and I never smiled in photos.

 Bhattu, InderpreetAfter I had braces, I felt a big boost of confidence.
 I wanted to give this feeling to other people, to make them smile too.

-I think when you’ve experienced something yourself, you can relate to others who are in the same situation.
+When you’ve experienced something yourself, you can relate to others in the same situation.

 And what was it that prompted you to choose Leeds as a university?

-To give you a bit of background, I’m from quite a rough area in East London.
-I went to a state school where not many people were thinking about dentistry or anything like that.
+To give you some background, I’m from a rough area in East London.
+I went to a state school where few people were interested in dentistry or anything like that.

 During my final year of A-levels, I applied for dentistry and had an interview.
-Unfortunately, I was not successful, and my lack of interview skills showed.
-I got the grades, but I did not get into dental school the first time around.
+Unfortunately, I was unsuccessful, and my lack of interview skills showed.
+I got the grades but didn't get into dental school the first time.

-I decided to take a gap year so I could reapply for dentistry whilst I worked in a pharmacy.
-The following year, I got into the University of Leeds for dentistry and I was really grateful.
+I took a gap year to reapply for dentistry while working in a pharmacy.
+I was accepted to the University of Leeds the following year and am grateful.

-I’m a real homely person and I never thought I’d leave London, but I couldn’t pass up the opportunity.
-I ended up loving the Leeds campus — I think it’s one of the biggest campuses in England as it’s all on one site.
+I’m homely, and I never thought I’d leave London, but I couldn’t pass up the opportunity.
+I ended up loving the Leeds campus.
+I think it’s one of the biggest campuses in England, and it’s all on one site.

-The simulation technology in the skills suite was new, and the clinics themselves were well-equipped, so I knew I would get a lot of experience.
+The skills suite's simulation technology was new, and the clinics were well-equipped, so I knew I would gain lots of experience.

 It was between my fourth and fifth year, so 2014.

-It wasn’t compulsory for dental undergraduates at Leeds to do an elective.
+Dental undergraduates at Leeds didn’t need to do an elective.
 However, my best mate and I knew we wanted to do something.
-I think someone at the uni advised us about Work the World because other Leeds undergrads had travelled with you in previous years.
+Someone at the uni advised us about Work the World because other Leeds undergrads had travelled with you in previous years.

-N PO VE PataleWhen we did our own research, we saw you were well-established.
+N PO VE PataleWhen we did our research, we saw you were well-established.

-That was important to us because it was just us two girls, and we wanted to feel safe in what we were doing — we wanted that reassurance.
+That was important to us because we were just two girls, and we wanted to feel safe in what we were doing—we wanted that reassurance.

-Leeds actually let us do an extra module where we wrote a reflective report on our experiences overseas with you.
+Leeds let us do an extra module where we wrote a reflective report on our overseas experiences with you.

 So, then you got in touch with us and spoke to our team.
-How did you decide that you wanted to go to Nepal?
+How did you decide to go to Nepal?

 We just loved the sound of it!

-Did you take that amazing Yeti Airlines propeller plane ride from Kathmandu to Pokhara?
+Did you take that fantastic Yeti Airlines propeller plane ride from Kathmandu to Pokhara?

 We did.
-It was a tiny little plane where we could hear the propellers going.
-It was the longest 30 minutes of my life!
-But you could see the mountains from the window, and it was all part of the fun.
+It was a tiny plane, and we could hear the propellers.
+It was the longest 30 minutes of my life, but you could see the mountains from the window, and it was all part of the fun.

 Nepal, Kathmandu

-What was that first impression like, and then the first 24 hours in this new place?
+What was that first impression, and then the first 24 hours in this new place?

 When we got there, we met our housemates.
-They were from all over the world.
-Medical students from America, nursing students, and physiotherapy students, and we made really good friends with an undergraduate pharmacist from Ireland.
+They were from all over the world: American medical studentsnursing students, and physiotherapy students.
+We made good friends with an undergraduate pharmacist from Ireland.

-We all gelled really quickly because we all knew what we’d gone there for, and we were all ready to have a good time.
+We all gelled quickly because we knew what we’d gone there for and were ready to have a good time.

-I loved the house we stayed in and the food was amazing all the time — the catering team were really good.
-We felt really secure too.
+I loved the house we stayed in.
+The food was always excellent, and the catering team was really good.
+We also felt secure.

-What was it like living with all those other people from different disciplines over the course of the trip?
+What was it like living with all those other people from different disciplines throughout the trip?

 We learned so much.
-And it wasn’t just the fact that they were from different disciplines, it was the different countries as well.
+It wasn’t just that they were from different disciplines—it was also that they were from different countries.

 The Americans were brilliant.
 We chatted with them about all the different British cultural stereotypes!